Selling your property in Crete

 (and they are not selling/planning to sell) then it is good to agree any shared costs with them ‘up front’.

-Some owners/sellers had the ‘Assessed Value’ registered as their purchase price when they bought– much lower than the actual sales price - which saved on purchase taxes at the time.
+Some owners/sellers had the ‘Assessed Value’ registered as their purchase price when they bought or built – much lower than the actual sales price - which saved on purchase taxes at the time.
 However this means that Capital Gains Tax could be an issue now.
 Your accountant or lawyer should be able to tell you this.

 You should know what value was registered with the Tax authorities when you bought the property.